informalsystems/vdd/fastsync/fastsync.md

 In practice it is sufficient to catch-up only close to the current
 height: The Tendermint consensus reactor implements a similar functionality and can synchronize a node that is approximately 100 blocks away from the current height of the blockchain.
-FastSync should bring a node within this range.
+Fastsync should bring a node within this range.

 ### Blockchain